 Basil El-Dabh is a Cairo-based writer and editor and is a contributor to TIMEP,.
 He was formerly Politics Editor at Daily News Egypt, and his work has been featured in the Middle East Institute and the Atlantic Council.

-Mai El-Sadany is the Non-Resident Fellow for Legal and Judicial Analysis with TIMEP.
-She has previously worked at Robert F. Kennedy Human Rights; the American Civil Liberties Union; Human Rights First; Kohn, Kohn, and Colapinto LLP; and the Carnegie Endowment for International Peace.
-Ms. El-Sadany has been published on legal and constitutional issues in Egypt, sectarian violence in the Middle East, and the split between Sudan and South Sudan.
-She holds a J.D. and certificate in refugees and humanitarian emergencies from the Georgetown University Law Center and a B.A. in political science from Stanford University.
+Mai El-Sadany is the Nonresident Fellow for Legal and Judicial Analysis with TIMEP.
+She has previously worked at Robert F. Kennedy Human Rights and the Carnegie Endowment for International Peace, among other places.
+Ms. El-Sadany’s published work has covered legal and constitutional issues in Egypt, human rights issues in Syria, sectarian violence in the Middle East, and the split between Sudan and South Sudan.
+She holds a J.D. and certificate in refugees and humanitarian emergencies from the Georgetown University Law Center, and a B.A. in political science from Stanford University.
 You can follow her on Twitter: @maitelsadany.

 David Johnson served as the initial Research Director for TIMEP before returning to the private sector as an analyst.
 He remains an occasional contributor to TIMEP's activities.
 He holds a master’s degree from American University’s School of International Service and graduated from Case Western Reserve University with a degree in economics and political science.

 Timothy E. Kaldas is a non-resident fellow at TIMEP focusing on political analysis.
 His research interests include transitional politics in Egypt, regime survival strategies, and US-Egyptian relations.
 Beyond Egypt, his research examines the social and political history of sectarianism in Iraq, US policy towards the Arab-Israeli conflict, and discrimination against Muslim Europeans, particularly in France.